Propur Water Filter Review: How Good is It? (here’s what I found out)

 They look almost identical on the outside, except that Alexapure has a plastic spigot, and the Propur has a stainless steel spigot.

 The Alexapure filter is carbon block encased in a shell made of a hybrid ceramic material.
 So, it's similar to the Propur ProOne G2.0 filter.

 As far as effectiveness goes, they are almost equal, except in lead reduction.
 Propur reduces lead by 100%, but Alexapure only reduces it 96.4%.
 This is significant, because there is no safe level of lead in drinking water, according to the EPA.

 Because of Alexapure's weakness in lead reduction, I would say that Propur is the better of the two.

 Alexapure is a little less expensive than Propur, but it doesn't have a warranty - only a 45-day return policy on unopened products.
 That seems a bit risky to me.

 For more details on Alexapure and how it compares to Propur, Berkey and other similar filters, please see my review, Countertop Gravity Water Filters: Which is Best?

-How much does it cost?
+How much does Propur cost?
 Where can I buy it?

-You can always get a great price at Amazon, and you can usually get free shipping, too.
-The prices can change without notice, so I don't include prices in my reviews.
+The prices at Amazon can change without notice, so I don't include prices in my reviews.
 It's easy enough to find out the current price, though.

 Yes.
-It comes with a 2 year warranty on the stainless steel parts.
+It comes with a lifetime warranty on the stainless steel parts.
 The filters have a 1 year warranty.